zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 2/Tips.md

 1. **Topic sentence (main idea)**:
 	- Introduce the main point of the paragraph. (answer the question that  the paragraph is answering)
 	- Should be short and simple
-	- Avoid repeating phrases and words multiple times, ise paraphrasing instead
+	- Avoid repeating phrases and words multiple times, use paraphrasing instead
 2. **Explanation**:
 	- The most important part of the body
 	- Never assume that the reader knows what your topic sentence means or that know how it answers the question